How to Start a New Career from the Safety of Your Home

 7. Are Online Nursing Degrees Respected?

-Your future employer will likely care more about your capabilities than your classroom setting.
+Your future employer will likely care more about your qualifications than your classroom setting.
 What matters most is that you earned your degree and passed the licensing exam.

 8. Can You Get a Job with an Online Nursing Degree?